sophiegsmith/bulk-project/README.md

 # bulk-project

-bulk club project repo

 In the updated code the following items were added:

     ## Classes
         class DailyPurchases : this encapsulates all of the daily purchases

         class BulkClub: encapsulates all of the business logic for the application

 ## Requirements: